Configuring Windows for effective troubleshooting

 Installing and configuring Sysinternals Suite

 Sysinternals tools help me diagnose and fix various issues on Windows systems.
 Most often I use Process Monitor to capture and analyze system events, and sometimes that’s the only tool I need to solve the problem!
 Other Sysinternals tools that I frequently use are DebugView, ProcDump, and LiveKd.
-There are many other Sysinternals tools I use daily, such as .
 You can get the entire suite or individual tools from the SysInternals website or from live.sysinternals.com.
-However, these methods require to manually update the tools when new versions are available.
+However, these methods require manual updates when new versions are available.
 A more convenient way to keep the tools up to date is to install them from Microsoft Store.

 To get the most out of Process Monitor and Process Explorer, you need to set up symbol resolution correctly.
 The default settings do not use the Microsoft symbol store, so you need to adjust them in the options or import the registry keys shown below (after installing Debugging Tools for Windows):